 - Comments that discriminate on grounds of religion, sexual orientation, gender identity or disability will also not be published or considered

 Should you experience any problems submitting your comments, you can also submit them via email or in writing.
 When writing or emailing please include the application number (eg 14/0001/FUL) and the site address, you must also include your name and full postal address.

 Under the provisions of the Local Government (Access to Information Act) 1985, any written comments that you submit (including by post) will be made available online, via public access, for inspection and copying by the public.
-By submitting such comments you are consenting to your name and address being placed in the public domain.
+By submitting such comments you understand that your name and address will be placed in the public domain.
 If you have an overriding legal reason why your address should remain confidential please contact the planning office for advice in good time prior to submitting your comments in accordance with the relevant deadline.

 Southampton City Council